Zenic1/deej/README.md

 4. Set the value of the string to alsa
 5. Change config to use alsa_playback.firefox

+Credit to peeteer1245, VS-X for various fixes and @dux8 from deej discord server for alsa fix

+Oh and omriharel for creating deej
+---

 deej is an **open-source hardware volume mixer** for Windows and Linux PCs.
 It lets you use real-life sliders (like a DJ!) to **seamlessly control the volumes of different apps** (such as your music player, the game you're playing and your voice chat session) without having to stop what you're doing.

 **Join the [deej Discord server](https://discord.gg/nf88NJu) if you need help or have any questions!**